katarzynaadamczyk/Codewars_tasks_in_Python/README.md

 ## Automate_the_boring_stuff
 My solutions to projects described in 'Automate the boring stuff with Python' by Albert Sweigart.
 Each individual .py file solves problem given at the end of its title's chapter (e.g. chapter_3.py solves problem described at the end of chapter 3, etc.).

+## Battleship_field_validator
+My solution to task found on https://www.codewars.com/kata/52bb6539a4cf1b12d90005b7.
+I actually work on it.

 ## Caesar_2:
 Second variation on Ceasar cipher, task from codewars.com (https://www.codewars.com/kata/55084d3898b323f0aa000546).